Skip Navigation

 Before attending an open day

 If you’re spoiled for choice and having trouble deciding which events to attend, have a look at impartial websites to get an idea of the rankings and reputations of the universities before you book.
-This should help you to decide where to invest the time.
+This should help you to decide where to invest your time.

 You can search for all courses using the UCAS website and see individual university websites for more specific course information.